 Cheaper than all of these action figures and statues but not lacking in quality are the many offerings presented by Funko.
 Deadpool is represented in the main Funko’s Pop!
 Marvel line as well as their Wacky Wobblers, Dorbz, and Fabrikations lines.

 The Funko Pop Deadpool line includes several retail exclusives for collectors to track down, including a Hot Topic variation of Deadpool dressed like a pirate, a Target variation of bath time Deadpool, and an FYE Blue Deadpool alternative, among others.
 The alternatives number more than 25 with three different versions of his Chimichanga truck also available.
 For collectors looking for a fun figure to hunt down at various retail stores (or online, if you’re so inclined) that also looks good on a shelf, Funko Pop! is a great place to start.

 Deadpool Trading Cards

-In 1992, Deadpool was included in the Uncanny X-Men set released by Impel and drawn by Jim Lee.
-This is considered the Deadpool rookie card.
+The earliest Deadpool cards of note arrived in 1991 Comic Images X-Force, 1991 Impel X-Force and 1992 Impel X-Men.
 Beyond cameos in base sets of many products released by Skybox and Fleer, Deadpool is included in several chase sets such as 1995’s Flair Holoblast and Fleer Ultra X-Men Hunters Stalkers, as well as sketch cards from 2014’s Upper Deck Marvel Premier.

 Ryan Reynolds, costumed as Wade Wilson, autographed approximately 300-500 cards for the X-Men Origins: Wolverine set released by Rittenhouse in 2009 that command large sums.